Geometric Criticality in Scale-Invariant Networks

 Dilute lattice models have long suggested that structural perturbations may influence universality classes \cite{Vojta2006}.
 Griffiths theoretically demonstrated that disordered systems could exhibit non-analytic free energy over an extended temperature range \cite{Griffiths1969}.
 Understanding Griffiths phases is essential for comprehending many other disordered systems, such as dilute ferroelectric materials \cite{Westphal1992,Timonin1997}.
 However, no general framework has emerged to predict when and how such quenched disorder induces non-ergodic behavior in arbitrary network architectures.

 This motivated recent work on intrinsically scale-invariant networks, where structural fixed points were defined through the Laplacian Renormalization Group (LRG) \cite{LRG}.
 This framework has introduced the notion of non-integer dimension tied to a constant entropy-loss rate across scales \cite{Poggialini2025}.
 Crucially, this enables a distinction between scale-free and scale-invariant networks, with the latter admitting structural universality classes characterized by a well-defined \emph{spectral dimension}, \(d_s\).
 This global property of networks is related, for example, to the infrared singularity of the Gaussian process \cite{Cassi1996}, and provides a robust generalization of the standard concept of Euclidean dimension for heterogeneous systems \cite{Cassi1992,Cassi1996}.
-Furthermore, structural scale invariance leads to the emergence of characteristic strange attractors in reciprocal space, allowing the identification of hidden symmetries and local dimensionalities undetectable hereto \cite{Villegas2025}.
-Here we exploit the LRG to tackle a crucial open question: can topological perturbations induce phase transitions in the very dimension of lattices and complex networks?
+Furthermore, structural scale invariance leads to the emergence of characteristic strange attractors in reciprocal space, allowing the identification of hidden symmetries and local dimensionalities undetectable \new{via standard methods} \cite{Villegas2025}. \new{Here, we exploit the LRG to address a fundamental question: Is it possible to define attraction basins for lattices and scale-invariant networks by exploring their response to topological perturbations?}

 We show that scale-invariant architectures under random perturbations (shortcut addition or link removal) exhibit previously unidentified structural phase transitions, which depend on the tiling patterns of the underlying structure.
 We term this phenomenon {\em geometric criticality}, as this new topological phase transition corresponds to a geometric breakdown point where the system loses its well-defined dimension.
 This mechanism gives rise to highly heterogeneous, lacunar fractal networks and naturally defines an attraction basin for the LRG fixed points.
 Our framework provides a novel lens for analyzing the interplay between quenched disorder and dynamics, enabling a systematic exploration of how different perturbations alter the dimensional properties of the system itself.